vladsk3357/smartwyre-developer-interview-test/Readme.md

 # Smartwyre Developer Test Instructions

-In the 'PaymentService.cs' file you will find a method for making a payment.
-At a high level the steps for making a payment are:
+In the 'RebateService.cs' file you will find a method for calculating a rebate.
+At a high level the steps for calculating a rebate are:

- 1. Lookup the account the payment is being made from.
+ 1. Lookup the rebate that the request is being made against.
+ 2. Lookup the product that the request is being made against.
- 2. Check that the account is in a valid state to make the payment.
+ 2. Check that the rebate and request are valid to calculate the incentive type rebate.
- 3. Deduct the payment amount from the account’s balance and update the account in the database.
+ 3. Store the rebate calculation.

 What we'd like you to do is refactor the code with the following things in mind:

  - Adherence to SOLID principles
  - Testability
  - Readability
- - The "client" will add many more Payment Types in the future.
-Determining the payment type should be made as easy and intuitive as possible for developers who will edit this in the future.
+ - In the future we will add many more incentive types.
+Determining the incentive type should be made as easy and intuitive as possible for developers who will edit this in the future.

 We’d also like you to
  - Add some unit tests to the Smartwyre.DeveloperTest.Tests project to show how you would test the code that you’ve produced
- - Run the PaymentService from the Smartwyre.DeveloperTest.Runner console application
+ - Run the RebateService from the Smartwyre.DeveloperTest.Runner console application accepting inputs

 The only specific 'rules' are: